 Many of us want to level up our careers.
-We daydream about the position, title, responsibilities, pay check, and the lifestyle we would get when we reach the ultimate height in our career journey.
+We daydream about the position, title, responsibilities, pay check, and the lifestyle we would get when we reach the ultimate height in our career growth and development journey.

-However, how many of us actually consider the cost of levelling up and reaching our career goals?
+However, how many of us actually consider the cost of career growth and development when chasing our goals?

 One thing I have said time and time again: “nothing is for free”.
-Everything has a price and so does your career.
+Everything has a price and so does your career growth and development.
 It is not simply the price the role will pay you, but the price you will pay for being in that position.

 So let me break it down – let me discuss the various ‘fees’ you will pay in your life to reach the top of the mountain within your industry.
 But, before I continue, I want to make one thing clear – in no way am I saying this price is not worth paying.
 This is a personal individual choice and there is no judgement either way.
-However, as a Career Coach, I feel it is my duty to inform you the realities of the good, bad and pricy.
+However, as a Career Coach, I feel it is my duty to inform you of the realities of the good, the bad and the pricy.
+If you’re weighing up a bigger shift, it’s also worth reading why career planning is important before you commit.

 But it may be worth it